-The caller should then notify Police & Campus Safety of the situation by calling (361) 220-1391, as well as one of the Vice Presidents
+The caller should then notify Police & Campus Safety of the situation by calling (361) 220-1391, as well as one of the Vice Presidents or the Dean of Student Services.

 The decision to close the campus will be communicated to students within minutes via a number of methods, including email, text messages, and recorded calls to home, office, and cell phones.
 In order to receive campus alerts, it is important to update all contact information in the Pirate Portal.
 Please visit www.VictoriaCollege.edu/ Emergencies to learn how to update contact information.